ClickCease

 Before you approach an agent for consideration, you will need to put together your professional actors package.
 This will include a cover letter, actor resume, headshots and demo clips.

-Actor Resume: This will include your name and contact info, height, weight, eye colour and hair colour.
+Actor Resume: This should also be properly formatted and will include your name and contact info, height, weight, eye colour and hair colour.
 It should have separate categories for TV, Film and Theatre work you have done and list the name of any productions, roles you played (Lead, Supporting, Actor) and production type (student film, feature film, Independent, short film).
-It should also list Training you have completed (course name, school name and instructor) and include a separate category for Specialty Skills and your ability with each (beginner, intermediate, advance) as well as any languages and level you speak them.
+Do not including background or Extra work.

-Headshots: These should be actor headshots NOT portraits, and if you don’t know the difference, check out Getting the Perfect Headshot before spending hundreds of dollars.
-Many professional portrait photographers are unaware of the difference, so if you don’t see an actor headshots link on a photographer’s website, it is highly likely they do not understand what casting is looking for.
-As a basic rule of thumb, if it is a photograph of you that you’d put on your mother’s piano, it is not an actor headshot.
-You can also go to Vancouver Photographers for a listing of professional photographers who do actor headshots.
-Search their websites and find one who shoots your “type” well.
+Headshots: These should be actor headshots NOT portraits, and if you don’t know the difference, check give us a call before wasting hundreds of dollars.
+Many professional portrait photographers are unaware of the difference, if you do not see an “Actor Headshot” link on their website, it is highly unlikely they understand what casting is looking for.